openapi-json-schema-tools/openapi-json-schema-generator/README.md

 ### Can I build here?

-Yes!
-Contributions are welcome.
+Yes; contributions are welcome!
-If you want to build a new server or client or documentation generator you are welcome to here.
+Submit a PR if you want to add a new server scaffold, client sdk, or documentation generator in any language.
-Can I write a python generator based on the pydantic or jsonschema libraries?
-Definitely!

 ## Table of contents